 Ammonia-based cleaning solutions and bleach are far too strong to use on tiles as well.
 Even though you might be tempted to use something like this in the bathroom, you risk damaging the tiles.

-If a cleaning solution includes a dye and you have light-colored tiles, then expect the worst.
+If a cleaning solution includes a dye and you have light-coloured tiles, then expect the worst.
 Rather than using it to see what happens, avoid it altogether.
-You do not want those lovely light gray tiles turning pink!
+You do not want those lovely light grey tiles turning pink!